-11. DISSOLUTION OF SELINSGROVE FOUNDATION
+11. POTENTIAL DISSOLUTION OF SELINSGROVE FOUNDATION

-In January 2015, the Selinsgrove Foundation's Board of Directors approved the dissolution of the Selinsgrove Foundation and the transfer of the Selinsgrove Foundation assets to CSCF.
+In January 2015, the Selinsgrove Foundation's Board of Directors approved the dissolution of the Selinsgrove Foundation and the transfer of the Selinsgrove Foundation assets to the Foundation.
+In October 2015, the Board adopted a Plan of Dissolution and Liquidation.
 The dissolution requires the approval of the Court of Common Pleas before the transfer of assets can be finalized.